Antonioafj/reposi-remotetion/README.md

-# reposi-remotetion
+# reposi- localzationn

-# commite antes do clooonnne
+# commite antes do clooonnne local depois do clone